loading

 United States District Judge Judge Dolly M. Gee has set a trial date for Yasiel Puig in his federal criminal case, where he is charged with two counts of making false statements to federal investigators and one count of obstruction of justice in the Central District of California.

 Barring any further delays, Puig’s trial will began at 8:30 a.m.
-PST at the United States Courthouse in Los Angeles before Judge Gee.
+PST on November 4 at the United States Courthouse in Los Angeles before Judge Gee.
 The case, which was filed in August 2022, was held up for by an appeal regarding the admissibility of the facts of a plea agreement Puig had reached with the government that he later reneged upon.

 After 19 Months, Federal Appeals Court Clears Path For Yasiel Puig’s Criminal Case Related To Sports Betting To Go To Trial